ruuda/blog/posts/the-numeric-type-alignment-chart.md

 This is what Cue and Python + Mypy do.
-It is perhaps the most practical way forward that preserves the separate integer type, but somehow it feels deeply unsatisfactory to me to violate referential transparency.
+It is perhaps the most practical way forward that preserves the separate integer type, but somehow it feels deeply unsatisfactory to me.
 It should be possible to _reason_ about RCL, and the principle that equal values are interchangeable is so fundamental, that it’s hard to foresee the full impact of breaking that expectation.